ghaithsaidani/ghaithsaidani/README.md

 <h1 align="center">Hi 👋!
-My name is Ghaith Saidani and I'm an Engineering Student and a Fullstack developer 👨‍💻 from Tunisia</h1>
+My name is Ghaith Saidani and I'm an Engineering Student, passionate about DevOps and building scalable solutions 🌍.</h1>

 ###